 For a little context, the normal resting heart rate for adults is 60-100 bpm.
 While your baby’s heart rate seems a little fast, it’s normal for those little hearts to beat a little quicker.
 Scientists are still learning why babies’ heart rate changes in the uterus, but they know for a fact that your baby’s gender doesn’t impact the wonderful, speedy little heartbeat.

-The Verdict: Your little one’s fluttering heart is a wonder to listen to—but the baby’s heartbeat won’t tell you whether you’re having a boy or a girl.
+The Verdict: Your little one’s fluttering heart is a wonder to listen to—especially with the help of our at-home Baby Heart Monitor—but the baby’s heartbeat won’t tell you whether you’re having a boy or a girl.

 #4 No Morning Sickness Means a Baby Boy